-We are also welcome collaborations in a wide range of observational and theoretical areas; please reach out if you are interested in collaborating.
+We also welcome collaborations in a wide range of observational and theoretical areas; please reach out to a FOGGIE team member if you are interested in collaborating.

 We ask that external collaborators agree to the following Data Sharing and Use Agreement to ensure a productive and equitable collaboration:

 1. As you are requesting to use data that has not yet been made public, please work closely with a FOGGIE Collaboration Member for all steps of the project that use FOGGIE data.
 A list of current members is maintained on our webpage.
 You and your contact will also choose a “backup” collaboration member who will be available to act as a go-to in case the primary FOGGIE collaboration member becomes unavailable.
 This backup collaboration member may also become the new primary contact in the case that you and/or the original FOGGIE collaboration member become uncomfortable continuing working with one another but the project is far enough along that it is mutually agreed upon that the collaboration should be continued.